gchq/stroom-docs/content/en/docs/install-guide/setup/open-id.md

 When using a 3rd party IDP this screen is not available as all management of users with respect to authentication is done in the 3rd party IDP.

-Accounts are managed in the `account` database table.
+Accounts are stored in the `account` database table.

 ### Stroom Users

-A user in Stroom is used for managing permissions and group memberships.
+A user in Stroom is used for managing authorisation, i.e. permissions and group memberships.
 It plays no part in authentication.
-A user has a unique identifier that is provided by the IDP (internal or 3rd party) to identify it and link it to the account (internal or on a 3rd party IDP).
+A user has a unique identifier that is provided by the IDP (internal or 3rd party) to identify it.
+This ID is also the link it to the Stroom _Account_ in the case of the internal IDP or the identity on a 3rd party IDP.

 Stroom users and groups are managed in the `stroom_user` and `stroom_user_group` database tables respectively.